LArSoft/larsoft.github.io/wiki/FNAL_Redmine_tricks.md

       ExpandPath "$Param"
     done

-References to other redmine locations(#References-to-other-redmine-locations)
+References to other redmine locations
 --------------------------------------------------------------------------------

 -   **issue trackers**: `issue #1083` renders as: issue [\#1083](/redmine/issues/1083 "Bug: filter::ChannelFilter should be made into a service (Closed)") (grayed and barred if closed); the numbering is unique within Fermilab Redmine